sirensolutions/kibi_wordcloud_vis/README.md

 # Deprecation

-:warning: This visualization is deprecated for Kibi/Kibana >= 5.2.
-Use the `tag cloud` visualization instead.
+:warning: This visualization is deprecated for Kibi/Kibana >= 4.6.4 Use the kibana `tag cloud` visualization instead.

 # Kibi/Kibana Word Cloud Plugin